benjaminheng/knowledge-base/content/recipes.md

 title: Recipes
 toc: true
 ---

+## Pressure cooker timings

+Timings are for a Philips model HD2137/62.

+- Chicken breast: 15min
+- Pasta: 4min

 ## Slightly tomato-flavored pasta with faintly tomato-flavored chicken

 When you just want some protein and carbs without regard for taste.
+Single pot.

 Ingredients: